Best VPS Hosting Australia (2026)

 What's the cheapest VPS in Australia?

 The cheapest entry points are Linode and AWS Lightsail at $5/mo.
 Vultr and DigitalOcean both start at $6/mo.
 All four have Sydney data centres.
-These entry tiers (512MB–1GB RAM) are suitable for development servers, staging environments, and very low-traffic sites.
-For production WordPress sites with real traffic, budget at least $12–$24/mo to get adequate RAM headroom.
+These entry tiers (512MB to 1GB RAM) are suitable for development servers, staging environments, and very low-traffic sites.
+For production WordPress sites with real traffic, budget at least $12 to $24/mo to get adequate RAM headroom.

 Is Cloudways good for Australian sites?

 Yes, provided you select a Sydney underlying cloud (DigitalOcean Sydney or Vultr Sydney) when creating your server.
-Cloudways itself is just a management layer — the actual data centre is determined by your cloud provider and region selection.
-With a Sydney node, our testing returned ~95ms TTFB on a WordPress stack, which is competitive for a fully managed environment.
+Cloudways itself is just a management layer - the actual data centre is determined by your cloud provider and region selection.
+With a Sydney node your origin sits local to Australian visitors, which is competitive for a fully managed environment.
 The main trade-off is cost: you pay a premium over raw cloud pricing for the managed features.

 What's the difference between VPS hosting and shared hosting?